We've compiled a list of frequently asked questions and provided brief answers to help you get to your information quickly.

 How do I redirect a user to a default page after signing in?

-You can configure a portal to redirect a user to a default page after signing in.
+You can configure a website to redirect a user to a default page after signing in.
 For detailed steps, go to Redirect a user to a default page on sign-in.

 For more information on working with Liquid templates, see Work with Liquid templates.